 It is a legal requirement that children attend school regularly.
 The Education Act 1996 states that, “If a child of compulsory school age who is registered at a school fails to attend regularly at the school, his/her parent is guilty of an offence.”
 Therefore, please ensure that:

 - Your child arrives every day by registration time.

-- You notify us by 9:30am on the first day of absence, if your child is to be absent, providing a given reason.
+- You notify us by 9:30am on the first day of your child's absence and provide a reason.

-- Support by providing medical information where you are able.
+- You provide medical information where you are able.

-- Arrange medical or dental appointments outside school hours.
+- You arrange medical and dental appointments outside school hours.

-- Leave or holidays are not taken during term time.
+- You do not take leave or holidays during term time.